hudongsheng-debug/FITSQuickLook/README.md

-# FITS QuickLook Version 2.1.21
+# FITS QuickLook X Version 2.2.17

 FITS QuickLook is a lightweight macOS application designed for fast visualization and inspection of astronomical FITS images.
 It is especially tailored for large-scale spectroscopic survey data such as **LAMOST**.